stjude-c3d/MyGPT/README.md

 Check out the [FAQs](./FAQs.md) for common questions and answers.

-## Developement Guide
+## Developer's Guide

-Developers who are interested in using MyGPT API can check the [development guide](./development.md).
+Developers who are interested in using MyGPT API can check the [developer's guide](./development.md).

 ## Issues